TheophilusM/Java-Essentials/README.md

   - _`this()`_ - invokes the default constructor without arguments
   - _`this.name`_ - refer to the instance variable
   - _`this.methidName()`_ - to call a method of the class

+## **finalize() method**
+* a method that will be called before an object's final destruction by the garbage collector.
+* to ensure an object terminates cleanly
+* program threads
+  - main - during initialization
+  - thread scheduler
+  - garbage collector - release resources